What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

+\end{Corollary} We can view $J_h(\k)$ as a complex-valued scalar or a real-valued two-vector. $N_C(\mu,\Sigma,C)$ is the general complex normal and its arguments are its mean $\mu$, it covariance $\Sigma$, as well as its relation or complimentary covariance $C$.
+It should be contrasted with the complex proper normal $N_C(\mu,\Sigma),$ that has zero relation.

+What can we then say about $I_h(\k)$?
+Using the continuous mapping theorem~\cite{dasgupta2008asymptotic} we can deduce from~\eqref{CLT} that if we consider only arguments $\k$ so that the complementary covariance is negligible then

+where the parameters of the non--central $\chi^2_\nu(\mu^2)$ ($\nu$ denoting the degrees of freedom, and $\mu^2$ the non-centrality parameter).
+We give the form of $H(\freq)$ in~\eqref{eqn:Hdef}.
+We can also use the uniform integrability of the variable $ J_h(\k)$, to get the asymptotic moments of $I_0(\k)$ from these limits.
+In fact, the expectation of any member of that family of tapered estimates takes the form of:

+This can be derived straightforwardly by direct computation from~\eqref{Ih} by taking expectations with Campbell's formula and using the convolution theorem.
+We see immediately the bias of this estimator, namely the $\lambda^2 |H(\k)|^2$ term.
+To remove the non-centrality bias, we define the bias-corrected periodogram from the de-biased discrete Fourier transform

-Thus $J_h(w)-\lambda H(w)$ is often called the ``signed measure''.
-This is the DFT of the process $X^0$ dual to the mean-corrected random measure $N^0(dx)=N(dx) - \lambda dx$ where $N$ is the dual of $X$.
-As we have subtracted $H(w)$ off the discrete Fourier transform, it is no longer strictly positive, but once we take the modulus square we are guaranteed to arrive at a real-valued positive quantity.
+Note also the discussion in~\cite[p.~292]{Daley2003}, where the theory of signed measures is used to make the equivalent definition, if with additional mathematical sophistication.
+Therefore $J_h(\freq)-\lambda H(\freq)=\widetilde{J}_h(\freq)$ can be called the signed measure.
+The quantity $\widetilde{J}_h(\freq)$ is the DFT of the process $X^0$ dual to the mean-corrected random measure $N^0(dx)=N(dx) - \lambda dx$ where $N$ is the dual counting measure of the point process $X$.
+As we have subtracted $H(\freq)$ off the discrete Fourier transform, it is no longer strictly positive, but once we take the modulus square we are guaranteed to arrive at a real-valued positive quantity.

-There is one wavenumber which is problematic, namely $w=0$.
+There is one wavenumber which is problematic, namely $\freq=0$.
 For the periodogram we have $h_0(x)=\I_B(x)/\sqrt{|B|}$.
 Thus we have

 This removes the problem of a non-zero mean of the DFT, as long as we assume that we know the intensity $\lambda$, and so are in the position to remove this effect.
 Assuming knowledge of this quantity is not a major hurdle, as it can be estimated consistently for largish areas ($|B|\rightarrow \infty$), by just counting the number of points and dividing by the area.
 For completeness we also define the signed measure DFT as